 Adult leaders are invited to the pool for some fun!
-Additionally, you are invited to cook up your special dessert recipe in a Dutch Oven.
-Your dessert should include the mystery ingredient and will be judged by a select panel of judges.
-Camp can provide a Dutch Oven and some basic ingredients such as flour, sugar, etc. Any exotic ingredients should be brought to camp.
-Make arrangements with your commissioner for any needs you require from the camp.
+Additionally, you are invited to cook up your special dessert recipe in a Dutch Oven to be judged by our select panel of judges.
+Your dessert should be Olympic in theme.
+Dutch Ovens are available in camp.
+Ingredients, especially exotic ingredients, should be brought to camp.